Boston Harbor Islands National Recreation Area | PARK AT A GLANCE

 PARK OVERVIEW

 Boston Harbor Islands National Recreation Area encompasses thirty islands and four peninsula parks in Boston Harbor.
 Eight of the islands have visitor amenities such as hiking trails, campgrounds, visitor centers, historical military forts and batteries, and lighthouses.
-Ferries provide regular service during the summer to six of the islands, while two have service on select days of the week.
+Ferries provide regular service during the summer to Spectacle, Georges, and Peddocks islands, while Thompson Island has service on the weekends.
 Five islands are closed to the public, but the rest, most of which are barren, can be visited by those with their own boat.

-After closing a number of military facilities in Boston Harbor after World War II, the Federal Government put Georges and Lovells islands, along with the East Head area of Peddocks Island and a portion of Spectacle Island, up for auction in 1957.
+After closing a number of military facilities in Boston Harbor at the end of World War II, the Federal Government put Georges and Lovells islands, along with the East Head area of Peddocks Island and a portion of Spectacle Island, up for auction in 1957.
 Massachusetts purchased Georges, Lovells, and Spectacle, while East Head was sold to Isadore Bromfield (the rest of the island remained privately owned).

 • City of Boston: Spectacle, Long, Moon, and Rainsford islands